 The management, leasing and redevelopment business of the Company is carried on through the Management Companies.
-Macerich Manhattan Management Company is a wholly-owned subsidiary of Macerich Management Company.
-The Principals own 100% of the outstanding shares of voting common stock of each of Macerich Property Management Company and Macerich Management Company, and the Operating Partnership owns 100% of the outstanding shares of non-voting preferred stock of each of such entities.
-As the holder of 100% of the preferred stock, the Operating Partnership has the right to receive 95% of the net cash flow of each of these companies.
-However, since they are operating companies and not passive entities, the Company's investment in these companies, through non-voting preferred stock, is subject to the risk that the Principals might have interests that are inconsistent with the interests of the Company.
+Macerich Property Management Company, LLC is a single member limited liability company that is wholly-owned by the Operating Partnership and provides property management services to wholly-owned Centers.
+Macerich Management Company provides property management services to certain of the Joint Venture Centers and properties owned by third parties.
+The Principals own 100% of the outstanding shares of voting common stock of Macerich Management Company, and the Operating Partnership owns 100% of the outstanding shares of non-voting preferred stock.
+As the holder of 100% of the preferred stock, the Operating Partnership has the right to receive 95% of the net cash flow of Macerich Management Company.
+However, since it is an operating company and not a passive entity, the Company's investment in this company, through non-voting preferred stock, is subject to the risk that the Principals might have interests that are inconsistent with the interests of the Company.